TheresaLui/SelfHelpContent_v2/articles/partnercenter/api-and-integration-support-verifying-indirect-reseller-mpa-status-using-agreementstatus-api.md

 Changes to the existing API that enables indirect providers to verify the MPA acceptance status of their indirect resellers is planned for availability in November.

 * **If you are an existing MPA API user and do not make the [API updates](https://docs.microsoft.com/partner-center/develop/verify-indirect-reseller-mpa-status#csp-indirect-reseller-mpn-id-is-either-invalid-or-not-migrated-from-partner-membership-center-to-partner-center) you will experience API failures on November 1, 2020.**
 * In the updated API, if the MPA has not been accepted by the indirect reseller, the indirect provider will be presented with an error code and error message.
-Check the [API documentation](https://docs.microsoft.com/partner-center/develop/verify-indirect-reseller-mpa-status#csp-indirect-reseller-mpn-id-is-either-invalid-or-not-migrated-from-partner-membership-center-to-partner-center) to view the “Learn More” links for each error code which will provide guides that can be shared with your indirect resellers for remediation.
+Check the [API documentation](https://docs.microsoft.com/partner-center/develop/verify-indirect-reseller-mpa-status#csp-indirect-reseller-mpn-id-is-either-invalid-or-not-migrated-from-partner-membership-center-to-partner-center) to view the "Learn More" links for each error code which will provide guides that can be shared with your indirect resellers for remediation.

 ## **Recommended Documents**